North Korea fired another ballistic missile, military officials in South Korea said, further heightening tensions in the region.

 Trump warned that the United States would take unilateral action to eliminate the nuclear threat from North Korea unless China increased pressure on Kim Jong Un's regime.

 "China has great influence over North Korea.
-And China will either decide to help us with North Korea, or they won't," Trump said in an interview with the
+And China will either decide to help us with North Korea, or they won't," Trump said in an interview with the Financial Times this week.

 Trump will host Xi for two days of talks, starting Friday, at his Mar-a-Lago resort in Florida.